 - LISTEN: If you're already a BlogMutt customer and adding a longer post here and there, you may already know who you'd like to work with.
 Feel free to request a specific writer!
 We'll reach out to that writer right away and help them get started on your project.

 - MATCH: Don't have a writer in mind?
 Don't worry about it.
-As soon as we have the information we need, our head of writers (me!) will begin matching you with the writers who know your industry, fit your brand's personality, and who are excited to carefully craft the best post for you.
+As soon as we have the information we need, our head of writers (me!) will begin matching you with a writer who knows your industry, fits your brand's personality, and who is excited to carefully craft the best post for you.
 We only select elite-level writers who have proven that they can create exceptional content.

-- CHECK IN: Once we match you with 3-5 writers, we'll send their profiles to you.
+- CHECK IN: Once we match you with a writer, we'll send his or her profile to you.
 You can review their bios, read their sample posts, and check out their BlogMutt "stats."
-You can select the writer who feels right for you, or (if you like them all!) you can let us pick for you.
-You're in control!
+You'll also receive an outline on your first topic.
+You can make comments and edits before the writer tackles your first piece.

-- CUSTOMIZE: Not seeing a writer who seems like a perfect fit?
+- CUSTOMIZE: Didn't love working with this writer?
 Let us know!
 We want to make sure you feel like you're getting a great match, and with 3,000+ writers in our crowd, we're pretty sure that writer is someone we work with all the time.

-Once you've selected a writer, they'll be hard at work creating your post.
+Once you've committed to working with a writer, they'll be hard at work creating your post.
 You can specify a deadline, if you know when you need the post finished.
 Generally, we find that posts at this length are submitted within about a week.

 What else is included in choosing a plan of 2,000-word posts?

 As explained above, this entails an entirely different process from the normal BlogMutt system.
-It also comes in tandem with some uniquely high-touch, high-collaboration features to work more closely with your chosen writers.
+It also comes in tandem with some uniquely high-touch, high-collaboration features to work more closely with your chosen writer.

 These extra perks include: